-Major participants Table 2-3 lists the primary roles involved in the preparation phase and a summary of their activity during this phase.

 Role Summary Sponsor Makes the decision to commit to appraisal and provides resource commitments and tailoring guidelines for the appraisal.
 Facilitator/site coordinator Interacts with the management and personnel at the site to obtain commitment for the appraisal and ensure that the planning for the appraisal is successfully completed.
 Appraisal team Interacts with management and the appraisal leader to perform the planning and other preparation activities for the appraisal.
 Table 2-3.
 Participants for Preparation.

-Four to eight weeks, depending on the complexity of the appraisal selected and other site parameters

-- Number of site visits prior to on-site period.

-- Number of meetings with senior management.

-- Number of meetings with appraisal team.

-- Appraisal goals.

-- Number of projects to appraise.

-- Number of appraisal team members.

-- Process area/capability level focus for the appraisal.

-- Appraisal goals established.

-- Appraisal resources committed.

-- Project, team, participant selection completed.

-- Appraisal plan approved.

-- Preliminary data gathering completed.

-This is where the overall context for the appraisal is established.
+Typical duration Four to eight weeks, depending on the complexity of the appraisal selected and other site parameters Tailorable parameters Number of site visits prior to on-site period.
+Number of meetings with senior management.
+Number of on-site visits.
+Duration of on-site visit(s).
+Number of meetings with appraisal team.
+Appraisal goals.
+Number of projects to appraise.
+Number of appraisal team members.
+Process area/capability level focus for the appraisal.
+Exit criteria Appraisal goals established.
+Appraisal resources committed.
+Project, team, participant selection completed.
+Appraisal plan approved.
+Preliminary data gathering completed.
+Notes This is where the overall context for the appraisal is established.
 The decisions made here will have an impact on the rest of the appraisal activities.
 All relevant decisions from this phase should be documented in the appraisal plan.